Wepener: Present

 Today the town is a commercial center for a 1,725 km^{2} district where mixed farming is practised.
 Farming activities include cattle and sheep ranching, dairy farming and the cultivation of wheat and maize.

 There is one hotel in Wepener, the Lord Fraser's Guest House.
 Lord Fraser's was the summer residence of Lord Ian Fraser of Lonsdale.
 He was the chairman of the board of the once powerful retail business, Frasers, in Lesotho.
 The Fleetwood Country Inn is situated about 5 miles outside the town.
 There are leisure facilities at the nearby Knelpoort and Welbedacht dams.

-Other facilities in the village include various general stores, builders merchant, sports club, furniture stores, butchery, 2 banks, doctors surgeries, post office, fuel stations, police station and Magistrate's Court.